 As with most large scale schemes, there are quite a few misconceptions associated with this Government incentive.

 Is the ‘Solar Rebate’ ending soon?

-In reality, these rebates are designed to continue till 2031, and are part of an incentive scheme at point of sale, instead of as cash in hand.
+In reality, these financial incentives are designed to continue till 2031, and are part of an incentive scheme at point of sale, instead of as cash in hand.